Skip to main content

 Seed requirements

-Leaves, flowering heads and other parts of the low-THC hemp plant must not be sold as food for human consumption.
+Leaves, flowering heads and other parts of the hemp plant must not be sold as food for human consumption.

 How is the crop sampled to check THC levels?